-I have recently relocated to teach in a British School overseas.
-One of my roles is a House tutor.
-I thoroughly enjoy this pastoral role as it provides a great opportunity to build good relationships with my pupils not just focusing on the academic elements and it allows me to take part in tutor and whole school activities that differ to my teaching role.
+In addition to my role as Head of History I am a House tutor.
+I thoroughly enjoy this pastoral role as it provides a great opportunity to build good relationships with my pupils, not just focusing on the academic elements and it allows me to take part in tutor and whole school activities that differ to my teaching role.
 The start of year is a very important time for teachers to get to know their pupils and as mentioned build those crucial positive relationships.
 It is also very important for pupils to get to know each other, as well as feeling comfortable and confident in school.
-Icebreaker activities are always a really fun way for pupils to introduce themselves and learn more about each other, developing and forming friendships.
-These types of activities can also develop a lot of skills such as working with others, leadership and social/ communication skills.
-There are lots of ideas and resources available on the internet and colleagues have shared with me what has worked well for them.
-Here are some tried and tested ideas that I have either created or adapted to use at the beginning of the academic year.
+Icebreaker activities are always a fun way for pupils to introduce themselves and learn more about each other, developing and forming friendships.
+These types of activities can also develop a lot of skills such as working with others, leadership and social/communication skills.
+Here are some tried and tested ideas that I have either created or adapted to use at the beginning of the academic year with my pupils.

 I have clear routines that I like to establish as soon as I meet my classes.
 However, this is a way to engage the pupils in icebreaker activities before they even enter the classroom.
 I instruct pupils to line up in different ways.
 For example, they must line up boy/girl order or line up next to someone they don’t know.
 Another suggestion would be line up in alphabetical order according to their first or second name.
 They could line up in order of their age and birthday.
 This means that pupils have to talk to one another, asking questions and working together to line up correctly.
 This has got the pupils thinking and talking straight away!
 This is where you will see those natural leaders take charge too!